Polydile/dile-components/docs/crud/ajax-form.md

 - **responseAdapter**: An object with a series of methods used to adapt the response data from the API used by the form.
 See the configuration section below for more details.
 - **language**: String, the feedback messages language.
 Available 'en', 'es'.
 Falllback to 'en'.
 - **sendDataAsFormData**: Boolean, default false.
 If sendDataAsFormData property is set to true, the `dile-ajax-form` component will send a formData object to the server instead of a JSON object.
+- **showCancelButton**: Boolean, default false.
+If true, this componente renders a cancel button.
+If the cancel button is pressed the component will dispatch a `form-canceled` custom event.

 ### Methods